rathena/rathena/doc/script_commands.md

 If **\<Line_ID\>** is defined (positive number, default 0) the monster will say the message from 'Line_ID' in mob_chat_db.yml when casting the skill.

+If **\<ignore_range\>** is true, the unit will ignore the skill range defined by the database.
+The default value is false.
+Attention! this setting does not work for all skills.

 ---------------------------------------